 Student Research Assistant Positions

 Build your portfolio as a research assistant at the Shorenstein Center.
-Research assistants receive $14/hour and are expected to work 10-12 hours/week.
+Research assistants receive $15/hour and are expected to work up to 10 hours/week.

 Research Assistants needed for Spring 2020 Shorenstein Fellows

 Work one-on-one with a leader in journalism while they are in residence at the Shorenstein Center this semester.
 Job duties include: assist fellows with library and online literature reviews, deep topic research, document and data formatting, proofreading, transcribing, managing citations, and other tasks associated with the fellow’s project on a media/politics topic, or preparation for study groups.